SolrNet/SolrNet/Documentation/Debug.md

 #Debug Explain

-Solr provides information for debugging purpose.
+Solr provides information for debugging purpose.SolrNet exposes the debug-explain.

 Among other things, the qtime is returned.